 Live-in caregiver.
-One person, usually a spouse or partner, typically assumes the role of the primary or lead caregiver.
-However, sometimes a nearby friend or neighbor may be the caregiver.
-According to the Family Caregiver Alliance, most caregivers live within 20 minutes of the person for whom they provide care.
+One person, such as a spouse or partner assumes the role of the primary or lead caregiver.
+A nearby friend or neighbor may also be the caregiver.
+According to the Family Caregiver Alliance, most caregivers live within 20 minutes of the person they care for.

 The challenges and joys of caregiving